kdschmidt1/Sail_Instrument/Readme.md

 From the `STW` matrix in the polar data, which is a mapping of TWS and TWA to STW, one can calculate the optimal TWA such that VMC is maximised, the optimal TWA that gets you fasted towards the waypoint.
 The plugin calculates this optimal TWA from the polar data and displays it as a blue line along with the laylines.

+These calculations require numpy.interp, scipy.interpolate and scipy. they are automatically installed with the plugin.